FAQs

 Q: Do family matters have to go to court?

-A: Yes and no. If you want to get a legal separation, divorce, file for paternity, child support or child custody, you WILL have to file an action in the appropriate Circuit Court.
-There are some family law matters that will not require the initiation of litigation.
-However, most do require it and you should consult with one of our experienced lawyers about your specific issue..
+A: Yes and no. If you want to obtain a legal separation, divorce, file for paternity, child support or child custody, you WILL have to file an action in the appropriate Circuit Court.
+The reason for that is, only the Circuit Court has the authority to grant a divorce or make determinations regarding the legal rights of the parents over their children.
+Some family law matters do not require the initiation of litigation, such as the drafting of a pre-nuptial or post-nuptial agreements.
+However, most family law disputes do require a court filing in order for them to properly proceed.
+Consult one of our experienced lawyers about your specific issue.

-Q: If my partner and I agree on everything, do we still need attorneys?
+Q: If my partner and I are getting a divorce but we agree on everything, do we still need attorneys?

-A: Legally speaking no, but it is highly recommended that each party should retain an attorney to carefully inspect what each party is signing.
+A: Legally speaking no, but it is highly recommended that each party should retain an attorney to carefully inspect what each party is signing, and to ensure that the agreement you are entering into is both legally valid and that the result is equitable for both parties.
 This is a great way to prevent misunderstandings, vague contractual language, and issues in the future.
-Overall, having an attorney present protects each party and allows them to sign something in their best interest.
+Overall, having an attorney protects each party and allows them to sign a final order or judgment that is in their best interest.

 Q:Can custody arrangements be modified as time goes on?